Routine use cases

 What to do next

-For "How to keep a face yoga session realistic during low-energy weeks", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "How to keep a face yoga session realistic during low-energy weeks" when you want app support for that action.
-The useful signal for "How to keep a face yoga session realistic during low-energy weeks" is whether the reader can decide whether the next session should be shorter with less uncertainty.
+For "Realistic session: low energy weeks", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Realistic session: low energy weeks" when you want app support for that action.
+The useful signal for "Realistic session: low energy weeks" is whether the reader can decide whether the next session should be shorter with less uncertainty.

 Evidence boundary